theurogynvault/theurogynvault.github.io/index.md

 ---

 # Welcome to the Urogyn Vault
 A curated vault all about Urogynecology - for students, residents, fellows and lifelong learners.
-- Inspired by Dr Jocelyn Fitzgerald's Landmark Urogyn Trials
+- Inspired by Dr Jocelyn Fitzgerald's [Landmark Urogyn Trials] (https://landmark-urogyn-trials.glide.page/)
-- Concise, evidence-based notes
-- Organized by trial
-- Designed for quick review before clinic or OR
+- Concise, evidence-based notes designed for a quick review before clinic or the OR.
-- Optimized for board prep and teaching
+- Optimized for board prep and teaching.

 ---